An Ennola duality for subgroups of groups of Lie type: Introduction

 \begin{thm} Let $H$ be a finite group and let $\chi$ be an irreducible character for $H$ of degree $d$.
 Suppose that $q$ and $q'$ are prime powers such that $q'\equiv -q\bmod |H|$, and $q$ and $|H|$ are coprime.
 If $H$ embeds in $\GL_d(q)$ with (Brauer) character $\chi$ then $H$ embeds in $\GU_d(q')$ with (Brauer) character $\chi$. \end{thm}

 Theorem \ref{thm:ennolatypeA} is precise about the integers that can be used instead of $|H|$ for the congruences, and can be used with tables such as those in \cite{bhrd} to immediately read off subgroups of $\GU_d(q)$.
-(If $\chi$ is real valued and $H$ embeds in $\GL_d(q)$, then it embeds in $\GL_d(q')$, $\GU_d(q)$ and $\GU_d(q')$ with the same character, so the content is for $\chi$ not real valued.)
+(If $\chi$ is real-valued and $H$ embeds in $\GL_d(q)$, then it embeds in $\GL_d(q')$, $\GU_d(q)$ and $\GU_d(q')$ with the same character, so the content is for $\chi$ not real-valued.)

 A similar statement, Proposition \ref{prop:ennolatypeB}, holds for types $\tB$ and $\tC$, but here $H$ always embeds in $G(q')$ whenever it embeds in $G(q)$, with the same hypotheses.
 For now, type $\tD$ remains somewhat more difficult to work with, and a form of Ennola duality holds, at least for integral representations (Theorem \ref{thm:EnnolatypeD}).
 For type $\tD_{28}$ we give an example to show that there is no number $m$ for which the embedding of the Janko group $\mathrm J_1$ into $\GO_{56}^+(q)$ depends only on the congruence of $q$ modulo $m$.
 However, for $\tD_n$ with $n$ odd, we have found no similar examples, and if Conjecture \ref{conj:EnnolatypeD} is true there are no such example.
 For $\tD_n$ and $n$ odd, if Conjecture \ref{conj:EnnolatypeD} holds (and it does for all integral representations) we simply replace $q$ by $-q$ modulo some integer to switch between $\GO^+$ and $\GO^-$, as with other types.